Get Puppet Enterprise First 10 nodes are free!

 Contribute to open source projects >>

-Many organizations now rely on continuous delivery as an essential part of their development pipelines.
+Times have changed.
+Most organizations now rely on continuous delivery as an essential part of their development pipelines.
 By automating every stage of the delivery process, IT operations teams are able to make updates swiftly and accurately while significantly reducing the potential for errors.

-Read on to learn more about the benefits of continuous delivery and how IT automation tools from Puppet can help.
+Read on to learn more about the benefits of continuous software delivery and how IT automation tools from Puppet can help.

 Table of Contents: